 Family-owned and operated for generations in the San Fernando Valley, Tapia Brothers is a small farm stand selling fresh seasonal produce.
 A small animal section is perfect for younger visitors to explore.
 During the fall, the stand transforms into a pumpkin patch with a massive corn maze.
 They also sell Christmas trees during the winter season.

-Located in Palos Verdes, the farm and garden is where the adult special needs students of PVPUSD get job skills.
+This local farm is located in Palos Verdes, the farm and garden is where the adult special needs students of PVPUSD get job skills.
 The second Saturday of the month from 10-2pm is open garden day.
-The farm also hosts a children’s co-op playgroup for kids 18 months to 6 years-old designed to give kids the opportunity to engaging in messy, sensory play.
+The farm also hosts a young kids co-op playgroup for kids 18 months to 6 years-old designed to give kids the opportunity to engaging in messy, sensory play.